 We expect to face competition from existing products and products in development for each of our programs.
 Drug discovery efforts focused on V600 mutations have led to clinical success in some cancers.
 Three BRAF inhibitors have been approved by the FDA for the treatment of tumors containing V600E or V600K mutations.
 These first-generation BRAF inhibitors, known more generally as Type I RAF inhibitors, are vemurafenib, marketed as Zelboraf® by Genentech; dabrafenib, marketed as Tafinlar® by Novartis; and encorafenib, marketed as Braftovi® by Pfizer.
-Dabrafenib, in combination with trametinib, is being evaluated in a Novartis-sponsored randomized Phase 2 clinical trial in newly-diagnosed patients with BRAF V600 mutant pLGG.
-Novartis has announced their plans to file a Supplemental New Drug Application, or sNDA, based on data of this trial in early 2023.
-Additionally, in June 2022, the combination of dabrafenib and trametinib was granted accelerated approval by the FDA for the treatment of adult and pediatric patients six years and older with unresectable or metastatic solid tumors harboring mutations in BRAF V600E following progression on previous treatment who have no satisfactory alternative treatment options.
-This includes BRAF V600E pLGG, a subset (10%-20%) of the greater RAF-altered pLGG clinical scope of the tovorafenib development program.
+Dabrafenib, in combination with trametinib, marketed as Mekinist® by Novartis, has been approved for the treatment of adult and pediatric patients $\geq$ 6 years of age with unresectable or metastatic solid tumors with BRAF V600E mutation who have progressed following prior treatment and have no satisfactory alternative treatment options.
+This includes BRAF V600E pLGG, a subset of the greater RAF-altered pLGG clinical scope of the tovorafenib (DAY101) development program.
+We believe that current data indicates that the BRAF V600E subset represents 10%-20% of BRAF-altered pLGG, but additional epidemiologic data may emerge as more patients are profiled.
+Further, dabrafenib, in combination with trametinib, was granted full approval in the BRAF V600E pLGG indication in March 2023 to include the treatment of pediatric patients 1 year of age and older with low-grade glioma (LGG) with a BRAF V600E mutation who require initial systemic therapy.

 Four MEK inhibitors have been approved by the FDA.
 Three have been approved for the treatment of tumors containing BRAF V600E or V600K mutations, including cobimetinib, marketed as Cotellic® by Genentech; trametinib, marketed as Mekinist® by Novartis; and binimetinib, marketed as Mektovi® by Pfizer.
 A fourth MEK inhibitor-selumetinib, marketed as Koselugo® by AstraZeneca-has been approved for the treatment of pediatric patients, two years of age and older, with neurofibromatosis type 1, or NF1, who have symptomatic, inoperable plexiform neurofibromas.
+While MEK inhibitors as monotherapy have been shown to be active in BRAF altered pLGG (both BRAF V600E mutant pLGG and BRAF fusion-driven pLGG), no MEK inhibitors have been FDA approved as monotherapy for the treatment of pLGG patients.

+There are a number of next-generation BRAF inhibitors in clinical development.
 BeiGene has two next-generation BRAF programs: Lifirafenib (BGB-283), which is currently in a Phase 1/2 trial in combination with mirdametinib, and BGB-3245 which is currently in a single agent in Phase 1 dose escalation study.
-Hanmi / Genentech are developing belvarafenib in combination with cobimetinib in a Phase 1b clinical trial.
+Hanmi/Genentech are developing belvarafenib in combination with cobimetinib in a Phase 1b clinical trial.
 Fore Therapeutics (formerly NovellusDx) is developing the RAF dimer breaker PLX8394 in a Phase 1/2 trial in combination with cobicistat.
 Kinnate is developing KIN-2787 in a monotherapy Phase 1 clinical trial as well as in combination with the MEK inhibitor binimetinib in a Phase 1b clinical trial.
 Black Diamond Therapeutics have next-generation BRAF inhibitors in various stages of preclinical development.
 Jazz Pharmaceuticals and Redx have announced that the pan-RAF inhibitor JZP815 has entered clinical development in a Phase 1 trial.
+Erasca recently announced that it has entered into an exclusive worldwide license agreement with Novartis for naporafenib, a Phase 2 pivotal-ready pan-RAF inhibitor with a potential first-in-class and best-in-class profile in NRAS mutant melanoma and other RAS/MAPK pathway-driven tumors.